efficient-deep-research/efficient-deep-research/README.md

 ## Training

-You can run DPO training by executing `python train_DPO.py` with the appropriate arguments.
-This implementation is based on [SWIFT](https://github.com/modelscope/swift).
+The training is based on [SWIFT](https://github.com/modelscope/swift).

 We use a custom trainer that subclasses SWIFT's `DPOTrainer`.
 This trainer specifically masks search results to exclude them from the loss calculation.

-Here is an example command using standard SWIFT arguments:
+You can run DPO training by executing `python train_DPO.py` with the follwing command:

 ```bash
 python train_DPO.py \